berkkirtay/PasswordManager/README.md

 - You can also change the encryption algorithm on client or can use another client.

-- The server has five endpoint:
+- The server has five endpoints:
    - /addcredential
    - /getallcredentials
    - /deletecredential